💡10 Packaging industry trends that have made an impact in 2022

 Bioplastics, although popular to begin with, have simply not been around long enough to fully understand what the impact of this plastic alternative actually is.

-Paper has always been considered an eco-friendly alternative to plastics in any packaging,
+Paper has always been considered an eco-friendly alternative to plastics for almost any packaging.

 It has come to light that an increased usage of paper will likely accelerate deforestation and lead to other environmental issues surrounding natural resources.

 Furthermore, it is becoming more evident in 2022 that the use of non-sustainable coatings on paper based products changes the recyclability of most packaging.

 The aspect of sustainable coatings has only recently become a topic of conversation by eco-conscious consumers, pushing many businesses to strategize their packaging designs to meet consumer demands for fully recyclable products.

 These new found insights have become a topic of conversation and has pushed more innovation in the sustainable packaging industry to find fully sustainable solutions for packaging designs.

 Thinking about what materials and coatings are being used, how they are derived and what their end-of-life will be gives businesses a more holistic picture of how bioplastics and paper can contribute to environmental initiatives.